zakharlazarenko/calibration_4_step_transport_model/README.md

 ## 1. Project Goal

 The main goal of this project is to demonstrate how a classical four-step transportation model can be calibrated using data science tools.
-We simulate a simplified transport network and use synthetic Origin-Destination (OD) matrices, route assignment logic, and observed traffic counts to calibrate the model and improve its predictive accuracy.
+I created a simplified transport network and used synthetic Origin-Destination (OD) matrices, route assignment logic, and observed traffic counts to calibrate the model and improve its predictive accuracy.

 This project combines my background in Transport Systems Engineering with my data science training and aims to provide a practical, portfolio-ready case study.
 It is particularly relevant for short- and medium-term transport planning tasks where accurate demand estimation is essential.